mnikpay/locus-annotator/README.md

-Together this package provides an analysis pipeline to examine whether a locus (mutation,genomic region, gene) has an impact on a phenotype.
+This package provides an analysis pipeline to examine whether a locus (mutation,genomic region, gene) has an impact on a phenotype.
 If a significant association is detected.
 Molecular insight will be provided for the path whereby the locus contributes to the phenotype.

 To conduct a search, pass the locus coordinate and the phenotype name to the wrapper script.